dzhechko/gpt-tg-bot-jan2025/instruction.md

 # Project Overview
-Gpt telegram bot which  works with text, images and voice for input/output and supports threads and streaming mode
+Gpt telegram bot which  works with text, images for input/output and supports threads and streaming mode

 # Core functionalities
 ## 0. Bot should be deployed on railway.app and should work in polling mode